Transverse slices, Ruas' conjecture, and Zariski's multiplicity conjecture for quasihomogeneous surfaces: Ruas' conjecture for -minimal transverse slices

 $ \ \ \ \ $ To conclude this work, we now present an answer to Question 1.
 However, before stating our main result, let us first consider a lemma that will assist in solving one of the cases in Theorem \ref{rua}.
 In this lemma, we make use of the normal form (in the analytic sense) obtained by the first author \cite[Lemma 2.11]{normalform} for finitely determined, quasihomogeneous, corank 1 map germs from $(\mathbb{C}^2,0)$ to $(\mathbb{C}^3,0)$.
-Let us recall the notion of Whitney equisingularity for 1-parameter unfoldings. \\

-Gaffney defined in \cite{Gaffney} a concept for a class of unfoldings called excellent unfoldings.
-These unfoldings possess a natural stratification whose stratum complementing the parameter space $T$ (which is a sufficiently small neighborhood of $0$ in $\mathbb{C}$ for a representative $F$) are stable both in the source and the target.
-In the source, the stratification is given by while the stratification in the target is given by